DinhHoangQuocVuong/Java/CDTPay-main/README.md

 - Tăng thêm lớp bảo mật
 - Triển khai gamification
 __________________________________________________________________________________________
-# CDTPay - Made by Chung - Duy - Thuong.
+# CDTPay - Made by Vuong - Trong.
 ## This is an improved version compared to the bank management system that we did before.
 ### This application aims to provide a banking website with various features.
 ### Technology used: HTML, CSS, JS, Java, JSP, Servlet.
 Data is stored & managed using MySQL